Srinivaskarthikputlur/DockerK8SLabs/Container/Vulnerable-Libraries/README.md

 # **Vulnerable Libraries**

+---

-### *Some containers that are often used and available on `DockerHub` are not updated regularly, which results in them having vulnerable packages and libraries.
-Shellshock(Bashdoor) is one such vulnerability found in older versions of bash that haven't been updated.*
+> #### Some containers that are often used and available on `DockerHub` are not updated regularly, which results in them having vulnerable packages and libraries.
+Shellshock(Bashdoor) is one such vulnerability found in older versions of bash that haven't been updated.

 ### **Lab Image : `Containers`**